Enalean/tuleap-documentation-en/languages/en/administration-guide/system-administration/files-structure.rst

 The Subversion repositories of all Tuleap projects are created under the /var/lib/tuleap/svnroot directory.
 This directory is linked from /svnroot in the top directory. /var/lib/tuleap/svnroot/*ProjectName* is the Subversion repository of project *ProjectName*.
-As opposed to CVS, Subversion manages the repository in a database acting as a virtual filesystem.
+Subversion manages the repository in a database acting as a virtual filesystem.
 Therefore access permission do not rely on the Linux file system permission but are directly defined and managed through the Subversion database.
 Project members and non project members permission